anonaddy/docker/README.md

 ### Cron

 Some [scheduled tasks](https://laravel.com/docs/master/scheduling) are set up by AnonAddy.
 You have to run a "sidecar" container like in the [docker compose template](examples/compose/docker-compose.yml) to run them.

+### Postfix

+A "sidecar" container for Postfix is required to handle emails through AnonAddy.
+See the [docker compose template](examples/compose/docker-compose.yml).

 ## How can I help ?